 The majority of college professors gain experience teaching as graduate students.

-In many master’s and doctorate programs, students are either encouraged or required to teach or assist with undergraduate courses.
+In many master’s and doctorate programs, students are encouraged or required to teach or assist with undergraduate courses.

 Graduate students can get part-time teaching positions as Graduate Student Instructors at various universities.